 The IFMSA Strategy 2017-2020 was adopted during the 66th General Assembly August Meeting 2017, held in Arusha, Tanzania, following a year-long process of planning and consultations.

 Why A Strategy?

 All organisations evolve.
-Even without an overall plan for where the organisation is headed, new ideas will emerge, new initiatives will kick off, and a lot of work will be done, although these efforts may not be very well-aligned.
+Even without an overall plan for where the organisation is headed, new ideas will emerge, new initiatives will kick off, and a lot of work will be done, yet these efforts may not be very well-aligned.

 The strategy helps the organisation implement structural changes that transcend individual leaderships.
 It is key to ensure that future leaderships follow up on and conclude the implementation.
-It will ensure continuity, transparency and accountability in the work of IFMSAs elected and appointed leaders.
+It will ensure continuity, transparency, and accountability in the work of IFMSAs elected and appointed leaders.

 The engine that drives IFMSA is fuelled by the initiative and passion of our volunteers and members.
 And it is from this grassroots layer new ideas and activities.
 IFMSA employs a soft approach to strategic planning.
-This means that the plan has a narrow scope on structural changes that cannot be realised in one term, and it leaves room for each Team of Officials to also work on their own short-term objectives.
+This means that the plan has a narrow scope of structural changes that cannot be realized in one term, and it leaves room for each Team of Officials to also work on their own short-term objectives.

 You can also find the first Strategy Annual Implementation Report, presented by the Executive Board of 2014-2015.
 It includes an overview of the strategic goals achieved during the 1st year of the implementation of the strategy and a set of recommendations of the upcoming terms.